hltcoe/sandle/README.md

 This repository provides the following Docker services:

  * `opt`: a service that implements a subset of [the OpenAI `/v1/completions` API](https://beta.openai.com/docs) (without authentication) using a single-threaded web server on top of OPT.
 Alone, this service is suitable for [a single user at a time](#serving-the-api-for-a-single-user-without-docker).
- * `openai-adapter`: a service that implements a subset of [the OpenAI `/v1/models`, `/v1/models/<model>`, and `/v1/completions` APIs](https://beta.openai.com/docs) (with authentication), implementing the latter by calling the `opt` service.
+ * `openai-wrapper`: a service that implements a subset of [the OpenAI `/v1/models`, `/v1/models/<model>`, and `/v1/completions` APIs](https://beta.openai.com/docs) (with authentication), implementing the latter by calling the `opt` service.
 It uses a multi-threaded web server and is suitable for multiple users.
- * `demo`: an [nginx](https://nginx.org) web server that acts as a reverse proxy in front of the API (the `openai-adapter` service) and serves a web interface for text completion using the proxied API.
+ * `demo`: an [nginx](https://nginx.org) web server that acts as a reverse proxy in front of the API (the `openai-wrapper` service) and serves a web interface for text completion using the proxied API.

 These services can be run together on your local machine using [Docker Compose](https://docs.docker.com/compose/).
 The Docker Compose configuration file (`docker-compose.yml`) specifies how they are invoked.